-The Juan de Fuca Community Trails Society is pleased to present a guided recreational hiking program to encourage residents and visitors alike to get out and enjoy the incredible wilderness of the Juan de Fuca Electoral Area.
-The program features guided hikes along a different trail each month of the year-a great way to experience the beauty and diversity of our local ecosystems throughout the seasons.
-A group walk through the forest promotes both a healthy lifestyle and a sense of community.
+The Juan de Fuca

+Community Trails

+Society is pleased to

+present a guided

+recreational hiking

+program to encourage

+residents and visitors

+alike to get out and

+enjoy the incredible

+wilderness of the Juan

+de Fuca Electoral

+Area.
+The program

+features guided hikes

+along a different trail

+each month of the year

+-a great way to

+experience the beauty

+and diversity of our

+local ecosystems

+through the forest

+promotes both a

+healthy lifestyle and a

+sense of community.